junxit/us-congress-bills-114/bill.md

 - **(a)** *In general* Subchapter II of chapter 73 of title 38, United States Code, is amended by adding at the end the following new section:
   > ## § 7330B.
 Annual report on Veterans Health Administration and furnishing of hospital care, medical services, and nursing home care
   >
-  > - **(a)** *Report required* Not later than March 1 of each year, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report on the furnishing of hospital care, medical services, and nursing home care under the laws administered by the Secretary and on the administration of the provision of such care and services by the Veterans Health Administration during the calendar year preceding the calendar year during which the report is submitted.
+  > - **(a)** *Report required* Not later than March 1 during each of years 2016 through 2020, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report on the furnishing of hospital care, medical services, and nursing home care under the laws administered by the Secretary, and on the administration of the provision of such care and services by the Veterans Health Administration during the calendar year preceding the calendar year during which the report is submitted.
   > - **(b)** *Contents of report* Each report required by subsection (a) shall include each of the following for the year covered by the report:
   >   - **(1)** An evaluation of the effectiveness of the Veterans Health Administration program in increasing the access of veterans eligible for hospital care, medical services, and nursing home care furnished by the Secretary to such care.
   >   - **(2)** An evaluation of the effectiveness of the Veterans Health Administration in improving the quality of health care provided to such veterans, without increasing the costs incurred by the Government or such veterans, which includes the relevant information for each medical center and Veterans Integrated Service Network of the Department set forth separately.